rokucommunity/rooibos/docs/index.md

 end function
 ```

+Note: The test utils decorator and all of it's dependencies must be visible to the current exeucting test.
+That means if you have a node test you must include the script file containing the `testCase.testUtils` method, and all other methods it invokes.
+The sample app contains an example.

+Non-node tests should find all methods are automatically in scope

 ## Using mocks and stubs
 Rooibos can be used for integration, behaviour, unit testing, and TDD.
 In many cases (particularly TDD and unit testing), we will not want to execute all of the methods invoked by our code; but will instead prefer to mock and stub those method calls.